IkeGod30/Project1/README.md

-# Project1

-## Initial project for previous cohort
+# Project1: Zebra Consulting Inc

+## QuickStart Project 1
+### Actual Business Basic Website for Zebra Consulting Inc.
+### This is the intial version of the website, subject to further and ongoing development
+### Website author does not own copyright of the images on index page.

-This was a simple business website
+This is a simple business website

 ### Published/hosted on Github at: https://ikegod30.github.io/Project1/